-Johnny Depp’s Son Is Fine, Says Source – 16-Year-Old Jack Was Rumored To Have ‘Serious Health Problems’
+Johnny Depp’s Son Is Fine, Says Source: 16-Year-Old Jack Was Rumored To Have ‘Serious Health Problems’

 Depp, 55, and Paradis, 45, were in a relationship between 1998 and 2012, a relationship which produced two children: Jack, born in 2002, and Jack’s sister, Lily-Rose Melody Depp, born in 1999.

-Johnny is himself currently in Europe, touring the continent with his band The Hollywood Vampires, which also includes Alice Cooper, Aerosmith’s Joe Perry, and Guns-N-Roses’ Duff McKagan.
+Johnny is himself currently in Europe, touring the continent with his band, The Hollywood Vampires, which also includes Alice Cooper, Aerosmith’s Joe Perry, and Guns-N-Roses’ Duff McKagan.
 A source tells People that Johnny will get to spend time with his kids once he’s done touring.

 Congrats to @JoePerry for receiving the @KerrangMagazine Inspiration Award! #JohnnyDepp presented this honor to Joe tonight at the #Kerrang Awards, while @alicecooper presented the @foofighters with the Best International Live Act award.